edgespace-io/Edgestream/IOS/README.md

 ### configuration
 To receive notifiations you must add a few configuration items to your project and register your package name with the platform

-NOTE: Application Platform Registration is migrating to an API but is currently a manual process Register your package name by senging your package name to george.vigelette@edgespace.com you will receive a configuration file in return once your application is registered with the platform (GoogleService-Info.plist).
+NOTE: Application Platform Registration is migrating to an API but is currently a manual process Register your IOS Bundle ID with the platform by sending your IOS Bundle ID to [george.vigelette@edgespace.com](mailto:george.vigelette@edgespace.com) along with your Application Nickname and App Store ID which are both optional.
+Once the applicaiton is registered with the platform you will receive a configuration file [GoogleService-Info.plist](sample-device/sample-device/GoogleService-Info.plist).

+NOTE: IOS Applications will not receive any notifications until cloud messaging is also enabled on the platform.
+In order to enable Cloud Messaging you must provide an APNs authentication key or APNs certificate to connect with APNs.
+These are generated from your Apple development portal [Configuring APNs](APN.md).